Preconditioned One-Step Generative Modeling for Bayesian Inverse Problems in Function Spaces: Additional model variants and baselines

-The proposed one-step Mean Flows framework is agnostic to the choice of operator backbone.
-Beyond FNO, we also evaluated Proper Orthogonal Decomposition Neural Operators (PODNO) \cite{cheng2025podno} under the same Mean Flows formulation and with matched parameter budgets: we use $288$ POD modes for PODNO and $12$ Fourier modes for FNO, yielding $1.2\times 10^{8}$ parameters in both cases.
+The proposed one-step Mean Flows framework is agnostic to the choice of parameterizations.
+Beyond FNO, we also evaluated Proper Orthogonal Decomposition Neural Operators (PODNO) \cite{cheng2026podno} under the same Mean Flows formulation and with matched parameter budgets: we use $288$ POD modes for PODNO and $12$ Fourier modes for FNO, yielding $1.2\times 10^{8}$ parameters in both cases.

-Across all benchmarks, PODNO achieves posterior accuracy comparable to FNO while offering significant computational advantages.
-By projecting the dynamics onto a low-dimensional POD basis, PODNO reduces the cost of online spectral operations and leads to approximately a two-fold speedup in training, without degrading posterior mean or uncertainty estimates.
+Across all benchmarks in Table~\ref{tab:podno}, PODNO achieves posterior accuracy comparable to FNO while offering significant computational advantages.
+By projecting the dynamics onto a low-dimensional POD basis, PODNO reduces the cost of online spectral operations and leads to approximately a speedup in training, without degrading posterior mean or uncertainty estimates.

 These results indicate that the proposed framework is compatible with a range of operator-learning architectures.
-Designing operator backbones that are both computationally efficient and well-conditioned for probabilistic transport remains an important direction for future work.
+Designing neural operators that are both computationally efficient and well-conditioned for probabilistic transport remains an important direction for future work.